SUDDEN HEARING LOSS

 Hearing loss can affect anyone, at any point during a person’s life.
 It affects different people to varying degrees and for different reasons.
 It can be triggered by a number of factors including exposure to loud sounds, certain medications, and illnesses including diabetes and heart disease as well as the normal aging process.

-Conductive hearing loss is a result of sound waves being blocked from entering the outer and /or middle ear space.
-When sound waves are blocked, possibly from ear wax or other types of obstructions, sound energy is prohibited from reaching the inner ear which is still functioning properly.
+- Conductive Hearing Loss: Conductive hearing loss is a result of sound waves being blocked from entering the outer and /or middle ear space.
+When sound waves are blocked, possibly by ear wax or other types of obstructions, sound energy is prohibited from reaching the inner ear which is still functioning properly.
 Conductive hearing loss can frequently be treated with medication or surgery.
-Conductive hearing lossin adults is much less common than with children.
+A conductive hearing loss in adults is much less common than with children.

-Noise-Induced Hearing Loss is generally considered a form of or a sub-category of sensorineural loss.
-This is one of the most common types of loss, and, fortunately, it is also the most preventable.
-Onset is gradual, painless, and frequently undetectable until significant hearing loss has occurred.
+- Noise-Induced Hearing Loss is generally considered a form of or a sub-category of sensorineural loss.
+This is one of the most common types of loss, and fortunately, it is also the most preventable.
+Onset is gradual, painless, and frequently undetectable until the significant hearing loss has occurred.

-If you or a loved one aresuspecting or experiencing hearing difficulties including hearing loss or tinnitus (ringing in the ears), please contact our office at 713-827-1767.
+If you or a loved one are suspecting or experiencing hearing difficulties including hearing loss or tinnitus, please contact our Houston office today to speak with a hearing specialist.
 Together we can discuss the difficulties you are experiencing, address your concerns, and determine what solutions are available to best suit your needs.